 One problem with any type of transplant is that the recipient's body may attack and destroy the donated cells.
 This is why doctors look for donor cells that have membrane similarities to the patient's cells before they perform a transplant.
 The membrane is the outer layer of a cell.
 The body doesn't normally attack cells which it recognizes as "self".
 It distinguishes self from non-self by detecting the presence of membrane proteins.

 There are many disorders whose treatment may involve a bone marrow transplant.
-These include disorders in which the bone marrow fails to do its job properly, diseases in which medical treatments destroy bone marrow cells and certain inherited blood disorders in which faulty red blood cells or faulty hemoglobin are made.
+These include diseases in which the bone marrow fails to do its job properly, ones in which medical treatments destroy bone marrow cells, and certain inherited blood disorders in which faulty red blood cells or faulty hemoglobin are made.
 Three examples of conditions that may be helped by a marrow transplant are described below.
 A doctor will know whether a transplant is appropriate for a patient's specific situation.

 Autoimmune Aplastic Anemia

 Acquired aplastic anemia is the more common disorder.
-It may arise due to exposure to toxins, certain medications or certain viruses.
+It may arise due to exposure to toxins, certain medications, or certain viruses.
 Radiation or chemotherapy treatment for cancer may also damage or destroy bone marrow cells.
 In addition, it's thought that in some people aplastic anemia may be an autoimmune disease.
-In this type of disease the immune system mistakenly attacks the body's own cells.
-Sometimes the cause of aplastic anemia is unknown.
+In this type of disease, the immune system mistakenly attacks the body's own cells.
+Sometimes the cause of the disease is unknown.

 Aplastic anemia may be temporary and disappear with no treatment.
-It may be a mild condition, but it can sometimes be serious.
-The disorder is often helped by blood transfusions.
+It may also be a longer lasting but mild condition.
+The disorder can sometimes be serious, however.
+It's often helped by blood transfusions.
 Medicines that stimulate marrow to make blood cells or that suppress an overactive immune system may also be helpful.
 A marrow transplant may be recommended as a treatment for severe aplastic anemia.

 Cancer Treatment and Bone Marrow Destruction